Saket8538/GenAIQuery/README.md

 - **Visual Insights:** Generate charts and visualizations directly from your queries to better understand your data.

 ### 5. AI Chat
-- **Code Generation & Chat:** Chat and generate code with LLM powered Geemini 1.5 pro.
+- **Code Generation & Chat:** Chat and generate code with LLM powere Azure OpenAI.

 ## Built With